bbusenius/History-of-Guatemala-2nd-Grade/units/unit5/field_trip.md

 - Assumes artifact relevance; adapt activity if limited.

 ## Location Details
-- **Name**: Museo del Libro Antiguo
+- **Name**: MUNAG - Museo Nacional de Arte de Guatemala
-- **Address**: Portal de las Panaderas, Antigua Guatemala (inside Casa del Turista)
+- **Address**: H748+GF8 Palacio de los Capitanes, 5a Calle Poniente, Antigua Guatemala, Guatemala
-- **Opening Hours**: Typically 9 AM - 5 PM (verify current hours)
+- **Opening Hours**: Verify current hours before visiting
-- **Cost**: Approximately $2-$3 per person (confirm current rates)
+- **Cost**: Verify current rates before visiting

 ## What to See
-- Old books and printing press from colonial times.
-- Historical documents or maps (look for independence references).
-- Displays on early printing in Guatemala.
+- A diverse collection of Guatemalan art spanning multiple time periods.
+- The escudo de Guatemala (national coat of arms) if available in the collection.
+- Artwork from the Maya period that connects to earlier units.
+- Colonial-era paintings and artwork that show Guatemala's artistic history.
+- Modern Guatemalan art that reflects the country's cultural evolution.
+- Any independence-related artwork or representations that might be available.

 ## Activity
-- Sketch one artifact (e.g., book) in 15-20 minutes, noting its purpose (e.g., “For reading about freedom”).
+- Sketch any artwork that catches your interest in 15-20 minutes, noting which time period it's from and any connections to our previous lessons.

 ## Logistical Information
 - Travel ~15-30 minutes from San Juan del Obispo by bus/car.